miltoncandelero/pixi-elementals/source/includes/_01-getting-started.md

 ### pixi-hotwire?
 In case you realize you have no idea what a bundler is or why you need one, worry not!
 I've created a base template project called [_pixi-hotwire_](https://github.com/miltoncandelero/pixi-hotwire).
 It is the simplest boilerplate I could build.
 It goes from nothing to watching your code running with the least amount of configurations.
-It is a _just-add-npm_ solution that sets you up with _typescript_, _pixi.js_ and _parcel_.
+It is a _just-add-npm_ solution that sets you up with _typescript_, _pixi.js_ and _webpack_.
 It also will make a final build folder for you instead of you having to pluck manually files out of your project folder to get the _uploadeable_ result of your hard work.

 ### Typescript?
 I'll be honest with you: I hate Javascript.
 I hate the meme of truthy and falsy values.
 I hate the implicit type coercion.
 I hate the dynamic context binding.
 I hate a lot of javascript...
 But I must endure, adapt, overcome.